LeoDaDoe/Control-Systems-Programming-lab-projects/README.md

 * [Assignments](#assignments)

 ## General info
-Repo dedicated to tracking lab assignments of the Control Systems Programming module
+Repo dedicated to tracking lab assignments of the Control Systems Programming module.
+Lab_XXX\Core\Src\main.c is where most of the code was written.

 ## Technologies:
 * [Clion 2020.3.2](https://www.jetbrains.com/clion/)